aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

 [^3]: If you want full control over your routing, including the ability to use regular expressions in your route names and accessing global state, etc., you can do everything you can in Express using the [advanced routing](https://source.ind.ie/site.js/app/blob/master/README.md#advanced-routing-routesjs-file) feature by declaring a `routes.js` file in your `.dynamic` fodler.

 [^4]: Note that the URL scheme is no longer `https` but `wss` since we’re talking about secure WebSocket routes now.
 If I had a penny for every time I wrote `https://` when I meant to write `wss://`…

+[^5]: You might have noticed that we use an anonymous function expression in the `module.exports` line whereas we used an arrow function expression in the previous (HTTPS) examples and even though we use an arrow function expression to define the event handler.
+This is not by accident; it has to do with scope.
+If you want to have access to the `this` reference in your DotJS routes and access methods like `broadcast()`, you cannot use an arrow function expression to define your module, you must use the `function` keyword.
+Inside of your module, you are free to use arrow function expressions to your heart’s desire.